-I couldn't think of anything after the end of the second day, and I think my spirit was a bit gone at this point.
+I couldn't think of anything after the second day, and I think my mind was a little off at this point.

 After two days of running around, being smoked and criticized in various places, I felt as if something was paralyzed.

 I think some of my peers around me seemed to have gone to a slightly different stage (in a bad way).